 Most law schools require a year-long writing class that explains how to write memos, advocacy briefs, and other types of legal writing.
 See, for example, NYU, Yale, GWU, Georgetown, and Maryland.
 Several schools, such as Scalia Law, require a second year of writing.

 You should open an account with the Law School Admissions Council (LSAC) – see this link for more details, and check here for a detailed description of the application process.
 LSAC administers the LSAT, and it processes students’ applications to law school through its Credential Assembly Service (CAS).
 The LSAC website also provides a wide array of information about related topics: discovering the law, the LSAT, and others.

 Law schools focus primarily on GPA and the LSAT in the first round of the admissions process.
 That’s because U.S. News considers those two metrics in its all-important rankings – see the discussions here and here.
 If a school admits students with lower LSATs or grades, its ranking can drop, and with it the school’s ability to attract more qualified students and faculty.

 The numbers are crucial.
 If the LSAT scores are the same, an Art History major with a 4.0 GPA may do better than a Chemical Engineering major with a 3.3.
 If you can make it past the first round, however, a rigorous major may help you when an admissions committee is reviewing your complete application.
 In addition, law schools need STEM majors because several areas of the law, such as intellectual property, require scientific expertise.
 More information is available here and here.

 Law schools considers thousands of applications during an admissions cycle.
-To manage this load, schools use GPA and LSAT to place you in the middle 50th percentile of applicants.
+To manage this load, schools use GPA and LSAT as rough proxies to place you in the middle 50th percentile of applicants.

 A brief primer on percentiles may help clarify this issue: